 - How is AI being used to enforce IP rights, protect inventions, and create new business models?

 These and similar critical questions about AI and IP will be examined at this all-day conference organized by the U.S. Patent and Trademark Office.
 It will bring together leading thinkers, policy makers, academics, and practitioners to examine the growing capabilities of AI, its potential economic impacts, and implications for IP policy and law.

 USPTO Director Andrei Iancu will deliver opening remarks.
 An exhibit featuring booths from a number of companies and institutions showcasing their AI technologies will run concurrently with the conference.

 Six panels featuring IP specialists from around the world — including the United States, Canada, China, and Europe — will consider the topics listed below.
-A full program agenda will be posted here soon.
+View a draft agenda here.

 Requests to exhibit:

 We are currently reviewing applications and will announce exhibitors in the coming weeks.
 Please check back for more information or email email@example.com if you have questions about your application.

 The program will be available for viewing online via LiveStream.
 A link will be posted here prior to the event.